bcoin-org/libtorsion/README.md

-# ec
+# libtorsion

-Experimental EC library in C (currently lacking a name).
+Crypto library in C89, primarily for EC.
+Currently in an experimental state.

-Intended to be the new EC backend for [bcrypto].
+Intended to be the new backend for [bcrypto].

 ## Design Approach